TecJoJo/RamenHouse/ramenHouse/Plan.md

-[] test food dataBase the layout of the picuture
+[ X ] test food dataBase the layout of the picuture
-[] delete the meal should also clear the static file
+[ X ] delete the meal should also clear the static file [ ] featured section pictures dynamically based on the featured field []daily special offer pictures dynamically based on discount